Straight, wavy, coily, curly. Hair can be described in so many ways, especially for different types of curly hair.

 This type of hair lays flatter at the crown, with waves forming further down the shaft.
 Type 2B strands are thicker in texture, even more prone to frizz, and difficult to straighten.
 A sea salt spray can enhance your natural beachy waves without making them stiff or crunchy.

 This curl type is the thickest, tightest, and most frizz-prone of the wavy hair types.
-The “S” pattern is well-defined in this type, beginning at the crown and traveling down the shaft.
+This type's “S” pattern is well-defined, beginning at the crown and traveling down the shaft.
 Because Type 2C strands are extremely frizz-prone, a good frizz-fighting leave-in conditioner will help lock in moisture and keep out frizz-inducing humidity.

 Curl type 3 has a springy, well-defined, loopy, or coily “S” pattern from roots to ends.
 Curly hair is full-bodied and very prone to frizz because of its dry, coarse texture.
 Thus, naturally curly hair needs hydrating styling products with lots of hold and frizz-fighting properties.